alkenderesi/probe-request-logging/README.md

-# probe-request-logger
+# probe-request-logging
-Probe Request Logger is a lightweight application for Raspberry Pi devices designed to log nearby wireless probe requests.
+A lightweight application for Raspberry Pi devices designed to log nearby wireless probe requests.
 This can be useful for monitoring Wi-Fi activity and analyzing wireless network traffic in your environment.

 ## Required Equipment